 The first assumption is that "603,550" is not only accurate but correctly renders the Hebrew "elef," translated here as "thousand."
-This word, at least through the time of the prophets, refers to a small fighting unit provided by a family or clan, a squad (see Colin Humphrey's The Miracles of Exodus for an excellent discussion, as well as Freund, op. cit.), not "a thousand."
+This word, at least through the time of the prophets, is as often used to refes to a fighting unit provided by a family or clan, what we might today call a "squad" (see Colin Humphrey's The Miracles of Exodus for an excellent discussion, as well as Freund, op. cit.), not "a thousand."

 See, for example Num.
 1:16 where elef is rendered "clan" or Jud.
 1:15 where Gideon claims his elef if too weak to save Israel.
 Try reading either passage substituting "thousand."